Looking for the BA Economics course details, subjects list, and syllabus?

 Ability to work under Pressure

-If you want to work in a company or any organization then you have to work under pressure of boss so you should have the ability to work under pressure.
+If you want to work in a company or any organization then you have to work under the pressure of a boss so you should have the ability to work under pressure.

 As a fresher, you have to work underboss or manager you have to remain calm in every situation, stay focused on work so this will help you a lot to grow yourself.